When it comes to weight management, two medications are gaining attention:

 Administered once daily, Liraglutide’s dose gradually escalates, peaking at 3 mg per day.
 Common side effects like nausea and vomiting usually fade within weeks.
 Yet, Liraglutide is linked to rare severe side effects such as pancreatitis and thyroid tumors.

-Tirzepatide, currently awaiting FDA approval, offers a new approach.
+GLP-1/GIP, currently awaiting FDA approval, offers a new approach.
 This GLP-1, GIP, and glucagon triple agonist targets multiple hormones regulating appetite and metabolism.
-In clinical trials, Tirzepatide exhibited remarkable results when combined with diet and exercise, resulting in significant weight loss over a year.
+In clinical trials, GLP-1/GIP exhibited remarkable results when combined with diet and exercise, resulting in significant weight loss over a year.

-Given once weekly via subcutaneous injection, Tirzepatide’s efficacy extends over 72 weeks (~1.4 years).
+Given once weekly via subcutaneous injection, GLP-1/GIP’s efficacy extends over 72 weeks (~1.4 years).
 Mild to moderate gastrointestinal symptoms like nausea and vomiting were transient during clinical trials.

 Comparing the two reveals intriguing insights: